MyMiniFactory/scan-the-world/src/pages/index.md

 ---
 templateKey: home-page
 title: Scan the world
-intro: |2-
+intro: >-
-    Scan The World is a movement archive objects of cultural significance using 3D scanning technologies, producing an extensive platform of content suitable for 3D printing.
+  Scan the World is an ambitious community-built initiative whose mission is to share objects of cultural significance using democratised 3D scanning technologies, producing an extensive ecosystem of content suitable for 3D printing.
+In making culture accessible, communities are encouraged to share their scans,  stories, and creations with the goal to bring global heritage to the masses.
 featuredImage: /assets/plus_icon_-white-.png
 trends:
   - alt: Scan the world